Jonathan Maxcy: Brown University presidency

-In 1789, he was elected a trustee of and appointed professor of divinity at Brown.
+In 1789, Maxcy was elected a trustee of and appointed professor of divinity at Brown.
 In 1792, at only 24 years of age, he was elected president pro tempore of the College of Rhode Island & Providence Plantations, now Brown University, and therefore resigned as pastor of First Baptist Church.
 He was formally elected president of the college in 1797 after which he served until 1802.

 Professor Romeo Elton wrote of the Maxcy presidency at Brown:

 The University over which he presided with distinguished honor to himself and benefit to the public, flourished under his administration, and his fame was extended over every section of the Union.
 The splendor of his genius, and his brilliant talents as an orator and a divine, were seen and admired by all. ...
 Under his administration the College acquired a reputation for belles-lettres and eloquence inferior to no seminary of learning in the United States.
 His pupils saw in him an admirable model for their imitation, and the influence of his pure and cultivated taste was seen in their literary performances.
 Though destitute of funds, and patronage from the legislature of the state, guided by his genius and wisdom, the College flourished and diffused its light over every part of the country. ...
 Dr. Maxcy was one of the most learned men which our country has produced.
 Criticism, metaphysics, politics, morals, and theology all occupied his attention.
 His stores of knowledge were immense, and he had at all times the command over them.